Empire Earth II: End of support

 The Multiplayer servers by GameSpy were taken offline on October 10, 2012.

-After the end of the official support the game's community tried to take over the support and produced unofficial patches which are still updated.
-Among other things, the unofficial patch supports all possible screen resolutions, fixes maximization problems on Windows 8 / 8.1 / 10 and enabled DirectX 9 support to fix problems with only integrated graphics card being detected on Nvidia Optimus laptop under Windows 10.
+After the end of the official support, some of the game's community has continued to support the game and produced unofficial patches.
+The most prominent of these patches is aptly called the Empire Earth II Unofficial Path, which is still being updated.
+Among other things, some of the unofficial patches, including the Unofficial Patch, support all possible screen resolutions, fixes maximization problems on Windows 8 / 8.1 / 10 / 11, and enables DirectX 9 support to fix problems with only integrated graphics card being detected on Nvidia Optimus laptop under Windows 10.
 On 16 October 2015, Dr.MonaLisa (the creator of Unofficial Patches) released Unofficial Version 1.5.5 which brings back the old Multiplayer Lobby, which is now hosted on a new server.

 Reception

 Empire Earth II garnered generally positive reviews, and holds an average of 79% on aggregate web site GameRankings.
 The game also scored 8.9 out of 10 by IGN, and 8.0 by GameSpot.
 Shortly after the game's release, it was generally complimented for good gameplay and the options players had to customize the game."
 Criticisms of the game included high system requirements, issues with unit pathfinding, modest graphics, a poor unit counter system, a clunky, complicated, almost non-existent mission editor, and the increased complexity caused by the new game features."
 Others included poor in-game music and few terrain types.

 Empire Earth II was a finalist for PC Gamer US's "Best Real-Time Strategy Game 2005" award, which ultimately went to Age of Empires III.
+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Empire Earth II for "Strategy Game of the Year", which was ultimately awarded to Civilization IV.